yermakova/yermakova.github.io/_posts/2017-02-27-minimalistpacking.markdown

 date:   2017-02-28 12:12:12
 ---

-### Packing light is incredible.
+## Packing light is incredible.

-Seriously, having less stuff to schept around makes a trip 10x better.
+Seriously, having less stuff to schlep around makes a trip 10x better.
 Especially if you like to stay flexible and go on adventures instead of planning everything ahead of time (not that there is anything wrong with planning).

 Below I will post my full packing list of what I brought in a single 32L backpack for one month through Central America.
 This bag could have lasted me forever though, just with washes every two weeks.

 > Also, a key to my succesful packing was the ideal packing 'cube'.
 I couldn't find any on the market that didn't take up a ton of space and was affordable.
 Eagle Creek has some really nice looking ones if you want to shell out $40 or so, but that was a bit steep for a little bag for me.
 So instead my mom made me some.
 They are so awesome (unbiased opinion) that I convinced her to put them on [Etsy](https://www.etsy.com/listing/496060806/ultimate-affordable-packing-cube?ref=shop_home_active_1).
 I use them at home even to store scarves and other things.

-Another key to this trip is that the whole time I was between 45 - 85 degree weather (7.2 to 29.4 degrees Celcius).
+Another key to this trip is that the whole time I was between 45 - 85 degree weather (7 to 30 degrees Celcius).
 So I had things to layer but nothing to withstand a European winter.

 ------

-### How to get in, get around and not be stranded with a disease
+## How to get in, get around and not be stranded with a disease

-**Step 1: Visas, Vaccines, Weather, Insurance, Transportation**
+### **Step 1: Visas, Vaccines, Weather, Insurance, Transportation**

 **Visas**: For American citizens, you don't have to worry about visas to most places in the America's